All Episodes

 Six delegates.

-But my point here, folks, is that the effort is underway to blame whatever is happening to the Republican Party on Trump when in fact the Republican Party was in a bit of a tailspin, maybe a nose knife, even before.
+My point here, folks, is that the effort is underway to blame whatever is happening to the Republican Party on Trump when, in fact, the Republican Party was in a bit of a tailspin, maybe a nosedive, even before.

 But that wasn't the case.